 For overindulgence and “ribaldry speech,”the woodworker Shoreborne Wilson was sentenced to half an hour in the stocks.
 Mark Quilter appeared before the courts frequently, with the consumption of liquor as the probable underlying cause.
 Jonas Gregory, Symon Woods and Peter Leycross, the servant of Rev. Hubbard, were found guilty of stealing gallons of wine from the minister’s cellar, and were sentenced to be whipped or pay a fine.

 One of the most popular ordinaries was operated by John Sparks, “Biskett Baker” on North Main St. He received his license in September, 1671 to sell “beere at a penny a quart, provided he entertain no Town inhabitants in the night, nor suffer to bring wine or liquor to be drunk in his house.”
-Francis Crompton’s hostelry near the South Green was another popular destination.
-The old inn was torn down by the Historical Society, soon to become the new location of the Whipple House.
+Francis Crompton’s hostelry near the South Green was another popular destination near the present location of the Whipple House.

 In 1719 the Selectmen approved an application by Matthew Perkins for a license as an innholder in this house, “at the sign of the blue anchor.”
 By 1723 Capt.
 Matthew Perkins was known as “Taverner Perkins.”

 On May 27, 1696, the ministers of the town proposed that the number of houses for the retail sale of strong drink be limited by law and expressed the wish that “ye Young Men & Maids, ye Children & servants, might be totally inhibited from tipling in ye towne public houses by law…and are trayned up in a Way that they will not forsake when they are old!”
 A Committee was appointed to find offenders.